Whether you’re feeding a crowd or planning a quiet book club, you’ll want to bookmark these easy appetizer recipes.

 It’s a simple mix, but it makes all the difference.

-Stuffed mushrooms are such a treat, and they are versatile, too!
+Stuffed mushrooms are such a treat, and they’re versatile, too!

-I usually go for something garlicky with breadcrumbs, but this bacon-ranch combo is to die for.
+I usually go for something garlicky with breadcrumbs, but these crab-stuffed ones are excellent, too!

 Nachos are one of the all-time greats when it comes to easy appetizers.

-If you’re feeling up to it, making your own flatbread chips will ensure they’re big enough to handle all those dips you’ve made.
+Avoid that problem by making your own flatbread chips.
+That’ll ensure they’re big enough to handle all those dips you’ve made.

 You can even get creative and cut out fun shapes for the kids!